WeissShahaf/autosleap/README.md

  input_path: a video file or folder containing video files
  csv_path: path to a csv file containing model paths
- model_type: a list of model types (must exit in csv_path file) The script runs sleap sleap-track,sleap-convert,sleap-render commands on all files for all model types.
-Includes autmated GPU and RAM managment and can run multiple video files in parallel.
+ model_type: a list of model types (must exit in csv_path file)